 Depth of field is, in layman’s terms, how close the background of a photo appears to the subject of a photo.
 It is closely related to focal length in that lenses with a lower focal length (like Moment’s 14mm fisheye and their 18mm wide) have less depth of field and lenses with a higher focal length (like the 58mm tele) have more depth of field.

 Bokeh is the aesthetically pleasing blur that appears around the subject of good portrait photos.
-In most native camera apps on newer smartphones there is a Portrait Mode that uses software to create this bokeh blur, and Moment claims that their 58mm telephoto offering improves the look of the effect.
+In most native camera apps on newer smartphones, there is a Portrait Mode that uses software to create this bokeh blur, and Moment claims that their 58mm telephoto offering improves the look of the effect.
 In my experience though, this isn’t really the case.
-The promises of improved bokeh don’t deliver nearly as much as the promises of improved depth of field.
+The promises of improved bokeh don’t deliver nearly as much as those of improved depth of field.

 Is the Moment Tele Lens Worth It?

 I use the Moment 58mm tele lens a lot more than I initially did.
 Once I accepted that the 4x optical zoom achieved by mounting the tele on the tele wasn’t really what I wanted to do for a myriad of reasons I found that I fell in love with the difference in depth of field.
 I frequently shoot with the 58mm when I have objects in both the foreground and background of my subject as it creates a sense of intimacy – like the viewer is right there with me snapping the photo.